LiZhu912/Gradient-Ascent/README.md

 **For Gradient Descent...**

-The return function of the first function definition returns the funtions which will be minimized.
+The return function of the first function definition returns the funtion which will be minimized.
 A system of equations can also be solved by passing in 2 functions f_1 and f_2 such that (f_1)^2 + (f_2)^2.